 Another tasty recipe you can make with vanilla beans is vanilla-infused honey!
 To make, heat the honey in a small saucepan over low heat to warm, and add a split vanilla bean.
 Allow the honey to cool and store in an airtight container for a few days to allow the flavors to develop.

 You can add vanilla-infused honey to sweeten your tea, drizzle over yogurt or steel cut oats, or use as a glaze for roasted vegetables or appetizers.
 With just a few vanilla beans, you can create a whole array of delicious recipes that will elevate your culinary creations to the next level!

 As always, I love seeing your creations and hearing from you!
 If you try this recipe for Homemade Vanilla Extract, please leave a 🌟 review and share your creation with me on social media!
-You can find me on Instagram, Facebook, and Pinterest - for more delicious recipes sent straight to your inbox, sign up for my newsletter!
+You can find me on Instagram, Facebook, Youtube and Pinterest - for more delicious recipes sent straight to your inbox, sign up for my newsletter!